2025 NBA playoffs: (2) Boston Celtics vs. (3) New York Knicks

 After trailing by 20 points midway through the 3rd quarter, the Knicks would slowly rally from the deficit and re-take the lead in the 4th quarter.
 With the score tied 100–100, Jalen Brunson, who had previously hit two back-to-back 3s, missed a potential game-winning layup, which sent the game to overtime.
 In the OT, Mikal Bridges had 2 crucial steals, including the game-winning strip from Jaylen Brown to give New York a 108–105 victory and a 1–0 series lead.
-Brunson and OG Anunoby both scored 29 points, whereas Jayson Tatum and Jaylen Brown combined for 46 points, but shot 14-43 from the field, including 5-25 from 3-point range.
+Brunson and OG Anunoby both scored 29 points, whereas Jayson Tatum and Jaylen Brown combined for 46 points, but shot 14–43 from the field, including 5–25 from 3-point range.
 The Celtics also set an NBA playoff record for the most missed 3-pointers in a single game with 45, shooting 15-60 from 3-point range overall.

-The Knicks made history as the only team to come back from 20-point deficits in back-to-back playoff games, as they took a commanding 2–0 series lead in Game 2.
+The Knicks made history as the only team to come back from 20-point deficits in back-to-back playoff games, as they took a commanding 2–0 series lead in Game 2 over the Celtics.
 Jalen Brunson only scored 17 points for New York, but made two free throws with 12.7 seconds left to give his team the 91–90 lead.
-On the last possession of the game, Jayson Tatum then couldn't get to the rim and Mikal Bridges moved in to bat the ball away and recover it, securing his 2nd game-ending steal in as many games.
+On the last possession of the game, Jayson Tatum then couldn't get to the rim, and Mikal Bridges helped off his man that he was guarding, reached in to bat the ball away, and recovered it, securing his second game-ending steal in as many games.
 Bridges also scored all of his 14 points in the fourth quarter.
 Josh Hart had 23 points and Karl-Anthony Towns finished with 21 points and 17 rebounds for the Knicks.
 The Celtics, who led by 20 points multiple times in the game, had another off night shooting the three, going 10-for-40.
 Jaylen Brown and Derrick White scored 20 points apiece, while star forward Jayson Tatum was limited to 13 points on 5-for-19 shooting for the Celtics.
 Kristaps Porziņģis did not start after sitting out the second half of Game 1 with an illness.
 He came off the bench for just the fifth time in his NBA career and finished with eight points and four rebounds in 14 minutes.
 In the fourth quarter, the Celtics went eight minutes without a field goal made.
 The Knicks improved to 5–0 on the road in these playoffs, with each of their wins coming by 3 points or less.